bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 **LIRICAL vs Exomiser comparison in [Robinson 2020]**

-The LIRICAL paper [[Robinson 2020](https://pubmed.ncbi.nlm.nih.gov/32755546/)] compared performance on 116 previously-solved singleton cases from the 100,000 Genomes Project.
+The LIRICAL paper [[Robinson 2020](https://pubmed.ncbi.nlm.nih.gov/32755546/)] compared performance on 116 previously-solved singleton cases from the 100,000 Genomes Project and showed Exomiser slightly out-performing LIRICAL:

+<img alt="[Robinson 2020] Figure 4" src="https://user-images.githubusercontent.com/6240170/171466464-0a5a72e0-44d0-47a2-b512-61812f4b6641.png" width=500 />

 **Fig. 4** "Performance of LIRICAL and Exomiser on 116 Solved Singleton Cases from the 100,000 Genomes Project The x axis shows the rank assigned by LIRICAL or Exomiser to the correct disease gene.
 The y axis shows the percentage of cases in which the given rank was achieved."

-<img alt="[Robinson 2020] Figure 4" src="https://user-images.githubusercontent.com/6240170/171466464-0a5a72e0-44d0-47a2-b512-61812f4b6641.png" width=500 />

 "Considering the 89 diagnoses where Exomiser was not utilized, Exomiser prioritized 57/89 (64%) in first place compared to 51/89 (57%) for LIRICAL."